 Discovering a rash on your skin can be alarming, especially when that rash is itchy or painful.

-While many conditions can cause a rash to appear on your skin, shingles and herpes are two common causes.
+Shingles and herpes are two of the many common conditions that can cause rashes.
 These conditions create very similar rashes and blisters, making it hard to tell the difference between them when looking at your skin.

-But the two conditions are very different.
-Beyond the causes, there are multiple other ways you can tell shingles and herpes apart and figure out which is causing the rash on your skin.
+No. Although they may look alike, the two conditions are very different.
+Beyond the causes of each condition, there are multiple other ways you can tell shingles and herpes apart.

-Both shingles and herpes can cause itchy red bumps and blisters to appear on your skin.
+Both shingles and herpes can cause itchy, red bumps and blisters on your skin.

 Symptoms of shingles include: